Secret-chest/image-experiments/README.md

   * boxBlurExtra.png - more box blur
   * gaussianBlur.png - Gaussian blur
   * gaussianBlurExtra.png - more Gaussian blur
+* upscale.py - upscale image to 4x size using various algorithms

-Each script generates files in a directory with the same name, to avoid flooding the root directory.
+Each script generates files in a directory with the same name as the script, to avoid flooding the root directory.

 For photo attribution, check the ATTRIBUTION.md file.